PinYuanChen/pinyuan.github.io/_posts/2022-12-25-rxswift-mvvm-binidng.md

      }
 }
 ```
 We declare a `viewModel` variable and its type is an existential container that conforms to `ViewModelPrototype`.
 When we initialize the view controller, we inject the view model into it as well.
 In this way, we decouple the vc and vm so we can do testing.
 Then we create the `bind` function in private extension.
 The function takes the view model `prototype`, be careful, it's not `ViewModel` but `ViewModelPrototype`, because it forces us to interact with view model through interfaces.
 You must type `.input` or `.output` to access the view model's properties.
-And for our human beings, it's much readable for us to trace code because we can easily know whether it's input or output calling.
+And for our human beings, it's much more readable for us to trace code because we can easily know whether it's input or output calls.

 That's it.
 I hope you enjoy it.
-If you have any question or recommendation, please leave a comment below.
+If you have any questions or recommendations, please leave a comment below.